Our ServicesChild Baptism

 The four steps:

-- You attend Church Alive on the first Sunday of the month – to witness the previous baptism ‘welcomes’ and attend a short meeting at the end (see below under ‘how do I book’ for details)
+- You attend a Baptism Enquirers Meeting at 10.30am on the first Sunday of the month.
+Fresh Coffee is available and you then stay on for Church Alive at 11.00am to witness the previous baptism ‘welcomes’ and discover who we are! (see below under ‘how do I book’ for details)

 - You attend a Baptism Preparation Evening